LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Section: ``study``
 ~~~~~~~~~~~~~~~~~~
 This is where you define workflow steps.
-While the convention is to list steps as sequentially as possible, the only factor in determining step order is the dependency DAG created by the ``depends`` field.
+While the convention is to list steps as sequentially as possible, the only factor in determining step order is the dependency directed acyclic graph (DAG) created by the ``depends`` field.

 .. code-block:: yaml